-- Determine where students develop grade-band understanding of each of the four DCIs and their components. - Determine where students develop understanding of each grade-band element of each Disciplinary Core Idea.
-Note if an element is fully met by the materials or partially met. - Determine where DCIs connect across lessons, units, and/or courses in a way that allows students to use and build DCI-related knowledge to reach grade-band endpoints. - Record the specific examples of lessons or activities that include each disciplinary core idea and associated grade-band elements.
+- Determine where students develop grade-level understanding of each of the four DCIs and their components. - Determine where students develop understanding of each grade-level appropriate element of each Disciplinary Core Idea.
+Note if an element is fully met by the materials or partially met. - Determine where DCIs connect across lessons, units, and/or grades in a way that allows students to use and build DCI-related knowledge to reach grade-level expectations.

+• Record the specific examples of lessons or activities that include each disciplinary core idea and associated elements.